jts272/pp5-retro-replay/README.md

 A search bar is present on both the home page and product category list pages.
-This serves as a filter for the currently selected category, whilst the home page search bar functions as does the search in the 'All Products' category.
+This serves as a filter for the currently selected category, whilst the home page search bar functions as if the customer searched for all available products.

 The typical list > detail view pattern is used for customers to find a product and easily add it to the basket.